-- the ship's IAPP Certificate may continue to be issued where the overall NO_x emissions performance has been verified to not cause the specified engine to exceed the applicable NO_x emissions limit when burning said fuels using the onboard simplified measurement method in accordance with 6.3 of the NO_x Technical Code 2008, or the direct measurement and monitoring method in accordance with 6.4 of the NO_x Technical Code 2008, or by reference to relevant test-bed testing.
+- the ship's IAPP Certificate may continue to be issued where the overall NO_x emissions performance has been verified to not cause the specified engine to exceed the applicable NO_x emissions limit when burning said fuels using the onboard simplified measurement method in accordance with 6.3 of the NOx Technical Code 2008, or the direct measurement and monitoring method in accordance with 6.4 of the NOx Technical Code 2008, or by reference to relevant test-bed testing.
 For the purposes of this interpretation and demonstration of compliance with regulation 18.3.2.2 of MARPOL Annex VI, and as applicable to possible deviations when undertaking measurements on board, an allowance of 10% of the applicable limit may be accepted. - .2.3 contain inorganic acid; or - .2.3.1 jeopardize the safety of ships or adversely affect the performance of the machinery, or - .2.3.2 be harmful to personnel, or - .2.3.3 contribute overall to additional air pollution.

-6.6.2 For each ship, details of fuel oil for combustion purposes delivered to and used on board shall be recorded by means of a bunker delivery note which shall contain, in accordance with Appendix V to MARPOL 73/78 Annex VI at least the following information:
+6.6.3 For each ship, details of fuel oil delivered to and used on board that ship shall be recorded by means of a bunker delivery note (BDN) that shall contain at least the information specified in Appendix V to MARPOL Annex VI: